About the Fair

 In 2013 the Fair had record breaking attendance and was recognized as having the best overall marketing efforts for Large Fairs in the Commonwealth of Virginia.

 In 2014 the first permanent building was donated and built at the Fairgrounds.
 It is known as the Agricultural Education Center.
 Inside this center is an interactive learning experience for children and adults.
 There are iPad’s and televisions with farming tutorials, agricultural games and live birthing shows.
 This is a site to see for Fair Goers!

 The Isle of Wight County Fair has received recognition at the state, national and international levels, providing us much clout among our peers in the fair industry throughout the country.
 We received numerous awards, including first place awards in our division for agricultural education exhibits and in marketing at the International Association of Fairs.
 Isle of Wight County Fair also was awarded 14 first place overall awards for Communication and Marketing, as well as recognition in several other categories, competing with sixty-seven other fairs & festivals in the state at the Virginia Association of Fairs.

-In 2019 the Isle of Wight County Fair had a record breaking year with an overall attendance of 35,107.
+In 2019 the Isle of Wight County Fair came back stronger than ever and had a NEW record breaking year with an overall attendance of 35,107.
 The fair was also presented with several awards for Communication, Marketing, and Sponsorship Continuity at the International and State levels.

 2019 Virginia Association of Fairs Conference